limine-bootloader/limine/CONFIG.md

 * `SERIAL` - If set to `yes`, enable serial I/O for the bootloader.
 * `DEFAULT_ENTRY` - 1-based entry index of the entry which will be automatically selected at startup.
 If unspecified, it is `1`.
 * `GRAPHICS` - If set to `no`, force CGA text mode for the boot menu, else use a video mode.
 Ignored with Limine UEFI.
+* `VERBOSE` - If set to `yes`, print additional information during boot.
+Defaults to not verbose.
+* `RANDOMISE_MEMORY` - If set to `yes`, randomise the contents of RAM at bootup in order to find bugs related to non zeroed memory or for security reasons.
+This option will slow down boot time significantly.
+For the BIOS port of Limine, this will only randomise memory below 4GiB.
+* `RANDOMIZE_MEMORY` - Alias of `RANDOMISE_MEMORY`.

+Limine interface control options.

-* `MENU_RESOLUTION` - Specify screen resolution to be used by the Limine menu in the form `<width>x<height>`.
-This will *only* affect the menu, not any booted OS.
+* `INTERFACE_RESOLUTION` - Specify screen resolution to be used by the Limine interface (menu, editor, console...) in the form `<width>x<height>`.
+This will *only* affect the Limine interface, not any booted OS.
 If not specified, Limine will pick a resolution automatically.
 If the resolution is not available, Limine will pick another one automatically.
-Ignored if `GRAPHICS` is not `yes`.
+Ignored if using text mode.
-* `MENU_BRANDING` - A string that will be displayed on top of the Limine menu.
+* `INTERFACE_BRANDING` - A string that will be displayed on top of the Limine interface.
-* `MENU_BRANDING_COLOUR` - A value between 0 and 7 specifying the colour of the branding string.
+* `INTERFACE_BRANDING_COLOUR` - A value between 0 and 7 specifying the colour of the branding string.
 Default is cyan (6).
-* `MENU_BRANDING_COLOR` - Alias of `MENU_BRANDING_COLOUR`.
+* `INTERFACE_BRANDING_COLOR` - Alias of `INTERFACE_BRANDING_COLOUR`.

-The following options control Limine's graphical terminal.
+Limine graphical terminal control options.
 They are ignored if using text mode.

 * `TERM_FONT` - URI path to a font file to be used instead of the default one for the menu and terminal.
 The font file must be a code page 437 character set comprised of 256 consecutive glyph bitmaps.
 Each glyph's bitmap must be expressed left to right (1 byte per row), and top to bottom (16 bytes per whole glyph by default; see `TERM_FONT_SIZE`).
 See e.g. the [VGA text mode font collection](https://github.com/viler-int10h/vga-text-mode-fonts) for fonts.
 * `TERM_FONT_SIZE` - The size of the font in dots, which must correspond to the font file or the display will be garbled.
 Note that glyphs are always one byte wide, and columns over 8 are empty.
 Many fonts may be used in both 8- and 9-dot wide variants.
 Defaults to `8x16`.
 Ignored if `TERM_FONT` not set or if the font fails to load.